SteeltoeOSS/Samples/CircuitBreaker/src/AspDotNetCore/FortuneTeller/Fortune-Teller-UI/README.md

 You must first create an instance of the Service Registry service in a org/space.

 1. cf target -o myorg -s development
 2. cf create-service p-service-registry standard myDiscoveryService
+3. Wait for the service to become ready! (i.e. cf services)

 # Setup Circuit Breaker Dashboard service on CloudFoundry
 You must first create an instance of the Circuit Breaker service in a org/space.

 1. cf target -o myorg -s development
 2. cf create-service p-circuit-breaker-dashboard standard myHystrixService
+3. Wait for the service to become ready! (i.e. cf services)

 # Publish App & Push to CloudFoundry